donderom/donderom.github.io/content/posts/transformers-pipeline-inference-optimization.md

 We also studied whether we could add another step of distillation during the adaptation phase by fine-tuning DistilBERT on SQuAD using a BERT model previously fine-tuned on SQuAD as a teacher for an additional term in the loss (knowledge distillation).
 In this setting, there are thus two successive steps of distillation, one during the pre-training phase and one during the adaptation phase.
 In this case, we were able to reach interesting performances given the size of the model: 79.8 F1 and 70.4 EM, i.e. within 3 points of the full model.
 {{< /blockquote >}}

 Let me show how to implement two-step knowledge distillation to improve accuracy while keeping the throughput.
-In order to do this we need to add one file to the same folder where the `run_qa.py` script is (`examples/pytorch/question-answering`):
+In order to do this, we need to add one file to the same folder where the `run_qa.py` script is (`examples/pytorch/question-answering`):

 `distil_trainer_qa.py`
 ```py